 Google Calendar is my calendar app on Android, and I check up on it in the morning before I go to school.

-I have the nick widget in the mode of the screen as it’s somewhere that’s not easily accessible with one hand, so I just fill it with the time.
+I have the clock widget in the mode of the screen as it’s somewhere that’s not easily accessible with one hand, so I just fill it with the time so it’s easy to check.

 On the third row are apps that I use a lot, as it gives me easy access to those apps..